Marina

-A marina (from Spanish /es/, Portuguese /pt/ and Italian /it/: "related to the sea") is a dock or basin with moorings and supplies for yachts and small boats.

-A marina differs from a port in that a marina does not handle large passenger ships or cargo from freighters.
+A marina (from Spanish /es/, Portuguese /pt/ and Italian /it/: "related to the sea") is a dock or area of water with piers and moorings for securing and parking yachts and small boats.
+A marina differs from a port in that a marina is not designed to handle large passenger ships or freighters, and is often for leisure boating activities such as yachting, sailing and boat tours.

-The word marina may also refer to an inland wharf on a river or canal that is used exclusively by non-industrial pleasure craft such as canal narrowboats.
+The word marina may also refer to an inland wharf on a river or canal that is used exclusively by ferries and tour boats such as canal narrowboats.

 Emplacement

 Marinas may be located along the banks of rivers connecting to lakes or seas and may be inland.

 They are also located on coastal harbors (natural or man made) or coastal lagoons, either as stand alone facilities or within a port complex.

 History

 In the 19th century, the few existing pleasure craft shared the same facilities as trading and fishing vessels.
 The marina appeared in the 20th century with the popularization of yachting.